Stephen King's Desperation: Production

 The film was produced in 2004, though it was not released until 2006.
 Filming primarily took place in Bisbee, Arizona, in the nearly deserted Lowell borough, with other sequences in Old Bisbee, the outskirts of Bisbee and Tucson, Arizona.
 During filming, a set in the Tucson Convention Center (TCC) caught fire.
 Five people were injured.
 The fire destroyed everything on the set, including all production gear and equipment, and the TCC was heavily damaged.

 Release and reception

 The film was first broadcast in the United States on May 23, 2006, followed by its DVD release in the United States on August 29 of the same year.
 The film received moderately favourable reviews, including a 46 rating from Metacritic.
 Though originally intended as a two-part miniseries, Desperation aired in its entirety on May 23, 2006, on ABC, after a red-carpet premiere screening at Tucson's historic Fox Theatre (built in 1929).
-ABC aired Desperation at the same time as Fox's American Idol, an action that King himself was upset with; thus, it did not do that well in the ratings with only 7.5 million viewers.
+ABC aired Desperation at the same time as Fox's American Idol, an action that King himself was upset with, believing it did not do as well in the ratings because of that.